e4t/e4t.github.io/_posts/2024-10-09-Deploy-RKE2-with-Warewulf.md

 token - and secondary nodes need information about the primary server to connect, we set up a warewulf configuration overlay template for these.
-We vreate a new overlay `rke2-config` on the Warewulf deployment server by running:
+We create a new overlay `rke2-config` on the Warewulf deployment server by running:
 ```
 wwctl overlay create rke2-config